Last month, Akismet (the anti-spam software I use) filtered 850 delicious bits of blog comment spam.

 The problem is that it’s really easy and cheap to do blog comment spam.

 One of the top programs for this is Gscraper and it runs for $38 (you can check it out here).
-And it’s so easy to use that you can accidentally send out thousands of spam comments just trying to set it up (which explains the really random blog comment spam).
+It’s so easy to use that you can accidentally send out thousands of spam comments just trying to set it up (which explains the really random blog comment spam).

 After setting up a tool like Gscraper – you simply have to come up with a strategy to get past the spam filters.
 And that means writing legit-sounding comments.